GrandeurSmart/gza-core/docs/api/interfaces/_src_controller_controller_.options.md

 *Defined in [src/controller/controller.ts:31](https://github.com/GrandeurSmart/gza-core/blob/master/src/src/controller/controller.ts#L31)*

 This lambda can be used by an application to explictly reject or accept an incoming device.
-When false is returned zigbee-herdsman will not start the interview process and immidiately try to remove the device from the network.
+When false is returned gza-core will not start the interview process and immidiately try to remove the device from the network.

 ___